Oru Vadakkan Veeragatha: Soundtrack

 The film's soundtrack contains 5 songs, composed by Bombay Ravi.
 Lyrics by Kaithapram and K. Jayakumar.

 Reception

 Critical reception

 The film received commercial and critical acclaim upon its release.
-In a retrospect review Neelima Menon of The News Minute states that, "While Mammootty aces Chandu, delivering the verbose dialogues with finesse and precision, and bringing a sense of drama in his body language, Madhavi lives up to the picturization of Unniyarcha—with her luminous eyes, grace and a bearing that’s regal and confident, making it easier to forgive her character’s treachery.
-Captain Raju as the formidable Aringoder, Suresh Gopi as the cocky Aromal and Balan K Nair as the generous Kannappan Chekavar are all perfectly cast.
+In a retrospect review Neelima Menon of The News Minute states that, "While Mammootty aces Chandu, delivering the verbose dialogues with finesse and precision, and bringing a sense of drama in his body language, Maadhavi lives up to the picturisation of Unniyarcha—with her luminous eyes, grace and a bearing that's regal and confident, making it easier to forgive her character's treachery.
+Captain Raju as the formidable Aringoder, Suresh Gopi as the cocky Aromal and Balan K. Nair as the generous Kannappan Chekavar are all perfectly cast.

 Box office

-The film was a commercial success.
-It was the highest grossing Malayalam film of the year.
-It ran for 375 days at Sangham theater (Calicut) in Kerala.
-Outside Kerala, it ran for more than 100 days in Madras and Coimbatore.
+The film was a commercial success at the box office.
+The film ran more than 375 days at the theatres.